Pilots at Canada's WestJet Airlines give 72-hour notice as strike looms

 Calgary-based WestJet said the carrier wants an agreement that is competitive within Canada's airline industry.

-(Reporting By Allison Lampert in Montreal and Rishabh Jaiswal in Bengaluru; Editing by Edmund Klamann)
+(Reporting By Allison Lampert in Montreal and Rishabh Jaiswal in Bengaluru; Editing by Edmund Klamann and Jacqueline Wong)

 ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net))